Nutrition: 2 years (1-2 weekends per month).

 The Naturopathic Nutrition course provides high quality training which equips graduates to build successful practices.
 It is carefully structured.
 Each study unit builds on the previous one, allowing students to develop their confidence and skills, and reach their full potential as nutritionists.

-Level II – Nutrition year 1, 1 year, 10 weekends plus 100 clinic hours
+Level II Nutrition year 1, 1 year, 10 weekends or 20 weekdays

-Level III – Nutrition year 2, 1 year, 10 weekends plus 100 clinic hours
+Level III Nutrition year 2, 1 year.
+10 weekends or 20 weekdays

 The Course Syllabus

 The aim of Biomedicine is to get students to understand how the body works, most common diseases, medical diagnostics, differential diagnostics and red flag symptoms.
 This way a future practitioner understands medical conditions, especially dangerous conditions and is able to decide what he can treat and when to refer to a specialist.

 Medical Doctors, Dentists, Nurses, Physiotherapists, Pharmacists, Midwives, Chiropractors, Osteopaths, etc, may not be required to take Biomedicine – please contact us for more information and to see if you qualify for direct enrolment.
 Graduates with an ITEC diploma (e.g. massage, aromatherapy, reflexology etc.) will need to do the Biomedicine year in order to get a CNM diploma.

 - Medical Terminology

 - Anatomy, Physiology and Pathology of all Organ systems

 - Differential diagnostics